metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_ibmvpc_cluster_v1beta2_manifest.md

 - `control_plane_subnets` (Attributes List) controlPlaneSubnets is a set of Subnet's which define the Control Plane subnets. (see [below for nested schema](#nestedatt--spec--network--control_plane_subnets))
 - `load_balancers` (Attributes List) loadBalancers is a set of VPC Load Balancer definitions to use for the cluster. (see [below for nested schema](#nestedatt--spec--network--load_balancers))
-- `resource_group` (Attributes) resourceGroup is the Resource Group containing all of the newtork resources.This can be different than the Resource Group containing the remaining cluster resources. (see [below for nested schema](#nestedatt--spec--network--resource_group))
+- `resource_group` (Attributes) resourceGroup is the Resource Group containing all of the newtork resources.
+This can be different than the Resource Group containing the remaining cluster resources. (see [below for nested schema](#nestedatt--spec--network--resource_group))
 - `security_groups` (Attributes List) securityGroups is a set of VPCSecurityGroup's which define the VPC Security Groups that manage traffic within and out of the VPC. (see [below for nested schema](#nestedatt--spec--network--security_groups))
 - `vpc` (Attributes) vpc defines the IBM Cloud VPC for extended VPC Infrastructure support. (see [below for nested schema](#nestedatt--spec--network--vpc))
 - `worker_subnets` (Attributes List) workerSubnets is a set of Subnet's which define the Worker subnets. (see [below for nested schema](#nestedatt--spec--network--worker_subnets))